okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-authjs/main/react/download-sample.md

 ### Download the sample React application

-To view a simple example of a React application, clone the Auth JS repository and follow the setup procedure:
+To view a simple example of a React app, clone the Auth JS repository and follow the setup procedure:

 #### Clone the Auth JS repository